Large Language Models for Software Engineering: A Systematic Literature Review: RQ4: What SE tasks have been effectively addressed to date using LLM4SE?

-This section explores the utilization of LLMs in the domain of software requirements.
-It encompasses tasks such as anaphoric ambiguity treatment, requirements classification, coreference detection, requirements elicitation, term identification, and software traceability.
+This section explores the utilization of LLMs in the domain of requirements engineering.
+It encompasses tasks such as anaphoric ambiguity treatment, requirements classification, coreference detection, requirements elicitation, and software traceability.

-\textbf{Anaphoric ambiguity treatment.} Ambiguity in software requirements arises when a single reader can interpret a natural language (NL) requirement in multiple ways, or different readers have varying understandings of the same requirement.
+\textbf{Anaphoric ambiguity treatment.} Ambiguity in software requirements arises when a single reader can interpret a natural language (NL) requirement in multiple ways, or when different readers have varying understandings of the same requirement.
 Unclear and ambiguous NL software requirements can lead to suboptimal software artifacts during later development stages.
 Moharil~\ea~\cite{moharil2023tabasco} and Ezzini~\ea~\cite{ezzini2022automated} have empirically demonstrated the significant role of LLMs such as BERT and SpanBERT in effectively addressing anaphoric ambiguity.
 Sridhara \ea~\cite{sridhara2023chatgpt} revealed that ChatGPT excels in addressing anaphoric ambiguity in software requirements.
 Through researchers’ analysis of ten English requirement specifications~\cite{ezzini2022automated} containing anaphora-related challenges, ChatGPT consistently demonstrated its remarkable capability to accurately identify antecedents.
 This empirical evidence emphasizes the valuable role ChatGPT can play in enhancing the clarity and precision of software requirements, ultimately contributing to more effective software development processes by reducing interpretational uncertainties.